Algebra II Terms

 Real NumberThe set of numbers including both the rational and irrational numbers.

-Simple Radical FormThe form of a number that has no radicals in the denominator, or as we like to say, no radicals in the basement.
+Simple Radical FormAn expression that's been fully reduced to prime factors and has no radicals in the denominator, or as we like to say, no radicals in the basement.
 Could you imagine having a radical in your basement?
 You'd want them out of there, too.